Is the D2C Business Model Right for You? Pros, Cons, and Real-World Examples

 The D2C business model seems to be everywhere these days, with companies like Disney, Nike and PepsiCo all making pivots in that direction with astounding returns.

-Startups and corporations alike are leveraging the strategy in different ways to connect with their customers, increase profit margins and launch new products quickly.
+Startups and corporations alike are leveraging the direct-to-consumer business strategy to connect with their customers, increase profit margins and launch new products quickly.
 Here are a few interesting D2C stats:

 The question now is: Can the D2C model strengthen your business?